-Carrying amounts of due from and due to related parties which are collectible/payable and due on demand approximate their fair values.
+Carrying amounts of due from and due to related parties which are collectible/payable on demand approximate their fair values.
 Due from related parties are unsecured and have no foreseeable terms of repayments.

-Deposit liabilities and bills payable
+Deposit liabilities

 Fair values are estimated using the discounted cash flow methodology using RSBC's current incremental borrowing rates for similar borrowings with maturities consistent with those remaining for the liability being valued.